ravi-50000/Jumping-Minds/README.md

-**Future Task:** Will send mail to the Admin or Selected Persons via Async Programming(Celery) when Elevator 'x' is not working.
+**Future Task:** Will send mail to the Admin or Selected Persons via Async Programming(Celery) when Elevator 'x' is not working and Caching using Redis.